AaryanSri/PolygenceOfficialForumProject/README.md

 # PolygenceOfficialForumProject
-With the help of Polygence, I participated in a research project and coded an application that allows users to create an account, post content, remove or edit content, request password resets, and much more!
+With the help of Polygence and Corey Schafer's YouTube flask tutorials, I participated in a research project and coded an application that allows users to create an account, post content, remove or edit content, request password resets, and much more!

 # What is this project?
 Hello!
 My name is Aaryan Srivastava, and this project is the result